 Effective collaboration requires that students come to class prepared and ready to engage with their team members.
-Most in-class activities and work will be conducted in teams of students assigned near the end of January.
+Most in-class activities and work will be conducted in teams of students assigned near the end of the first month of class.
 To hold students accountable for in-class participation with peers, students will be evaluated by their group members at the end of the semester to calculate a group peer assessment grade.
 The assessment will evaluate each student's attendance, preparation, contributions to team discussions, engagement in activities, and collaborative spirit.